Ticonderoga Walking Tour

 Take a walk through Ticonderoga

-Historic Ticonderoga, nestled between Lakes Champlain and George at the southern end of the Adirondacks, boasts a rich history dating back to Samuel de Champlain's arrival in 1609.
+Historic Ticonderoga, nestled between Lake Champlain and Lake George at the southern end of the Adirondacks, boasts a rich history dating back to Samuel de Champlain's arrival in 1609.
 Established as a French fort in 1755, the town played a crucial role in both the Colonial and Revolutionary Wars.
 In the 19th century, its economy shifted from agriculture to industry, powered by the LaChute River's mills.
 Despite a devastating fire in 1875, Ticonderoga thrived, rebuilding its commercial district, and today, it showcases 19th-century architecture alongside homes linked to the town’s industrial boom.

 Ticonderoga began with the fort and was soon a center of paper production.
 It has more than three dozen buildings listed on the National Register.
 Like the Hancock House!